Planned Sites in Kenya

-The communally-owned land between the boundaries of Ambesoli National Park in the south and Maasai Mara in the west is a vital wildlife dispersal area; in fact, this land, owned primarily by the Maasai, supports a greater diversity of wildlife than the national parks.
-We will work with the African Conservation Centre and the South Rift Association of Landowners (SORALO) to create a unique community-based Research Center in Olkiramatian, the heart of the South Rift ecosystem.
-This area teems with wildlife and lies outside the tourist-dominated park environments.
-Situated on Maasai communal land, the new Research Center is designed to advance new approaches to understanding integrated landscapes through local initiatives and shared objectives for conservation and education.
+The communally-owned land between the boundaries of Amboseli National Park in the south and the Maasai Mara in the west is a vital wildlife dispersal area; in fact, this land, owned primarily by the Maasai, supports a greater diversity of wildlife than the national parks.
+The African Conservation Centre and the South Rift Association of Landowners (SORALO) have established a unique community-based research center in Olkiramatian, the heart of the South Rift ecosystem.
+This area teems with wildlife and lies outside tourist-dominated park environments.
+Situated on Maasai communal land, the Lale’enok Resource Centre is designed to advance new approaches to understanding integrated landscapes through local initiatives and shared objectives for conservation and education.
 Unusual in Maasai land, the centre is owned by women, the Olkiramatian Reto Women’s Group.
 The Centre also functions as a social enterprise, earning revenue from visitors and students who come to Lale’enok to learn about Maasai culture, land management, and conservation practices.

 (Course locations are subject to change.)